-Our research addresses ecohydrological processes at interfaces between aquifers and surface water bodies.
+Our research focuses on ecohydrological processes at interfaces between aquifers and surface water bodies.
+Due to the mixing of these two different types of water bodies, steep biogeochemical gradients characterize the mixing zone and allow a variety of processes along these gradients.
 We investigate hydrological transport processes, biogeochemical turnover and the close coupling of these processes at the interface.

 We study three different types of groundwater-surface water interfaces:

 - Currently the main research focus is on so-called hyporheic zones (streambed, i.e. interface between stream and aquifer).
 We consider the hyporheic zone as a natural, hydrodynamically driven bioreactor responsible for the impressive self-purification capacity of streams regarding nutrients (phosphorus, nitrogen, and carbon) and organic trace compounds (e.g. pharmaceuticals).

 Wolke et al. (2020): Impact of bed form celerity on oxygen dynamics in the hyporheic zone.
 Water 12, 62.